Bhaskers-Blu-Org2/helium-java/README.md

 export He_Cosmos_Col=movies

 # since spring-Boot doesnt support single collection with different document types, we will be creating separate collections for each document types
-# There is a CSE feedback filed for spring patch on this
+# There is a CSE feedback filed  issue on spring patch for fixing this issue
-https://csefy19.visualstudio.com/CSE%20Feedback/_workitems/edit/264307/ - spring to support different document types in the same collection – spring patch needed

 export He_Cosmos_MoviesCol=movies
 export He_Cosmos_ActorsCol=actors